TomPace101/nanopore_diffusion/notes.md

 I found this in debug, but it may exist in brainy-media, thin-shot, etc.

-_TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata
+_TODO_ add number of dimensions to geometry defnition file, and from there to mesh metadata For that matter, putting the geometry definition name in mesh metadata might be nice.

 _TODO_ switch to ruamel.yaml, and update the wiki